 This program is offered by KU, but not by the Department of Health Information Management or the School of Health Professions.
-Please see the HP&M website at kumc.edu/hpm
+Please see kumc.edu/hpm.

-The University of Kansas Hospital shares the KU Medical Center campus with KU's academic departments, but is an independent for-profit organization.
-Please call the main hospital number at 913.588.1227 or visit their Web site for more information about the hospital.
+The University of Kansas Health System's main hospital shares the KU Medical Center campus with university's academic departments, but it is an independent for-profit organization.
+Please call the main hospital at 913-588-1227 (711 TTY) or visit their website for more information.

-Patient records and information are managed by The University of Kansas Hospital and should not be sent to the bachelor's degree program offices.
-Call the hospital's Health Information Management (Medical Records) Department for patient records at 913.588.2454.
+Patient records and information are managed by The University of Kansas Health System and should not be sent to the KU bachelor's degree program offices.
+Call the hospital's Health Information Management (Medical Records) Department for patient records at 913-588-2454.

 Not exactly.
 Please follow the instructions in the application packet carefully so all documents required from the student are properly submitted.
 We understand that reference letters and transcripts will arrive individually.
 The other materials should be sent in together. [top]

 No, but you will be required to follow the background check procedure once you are accepted into the program and to complete it before you are allowed to enter the program. [top]

 Can I take a combined anatomy and physiology course?
 What if only took a single combined anatomy/physiology course – do I have to take a second course to fulfill the requirement?

 You may take a combined anatomy and physiology course; however, the course must be a minimum of 5 credit hours in order to fulfill the anatomy and physiology requirement.
 If the course does not meet the 5 credit hour minimum, an additional combined anatomy/physiology course (e.g. anatomy and physiology II) or a separate physiology course is required. [top]